EYErbil/KuTowerDefense/R1M1-artifacts/operation_contracts/OC_StartNewGame.md

 # Operation Contract: Start New Game

-## Operation: startNewGame(mapName: String): GameSession
+## Operation: startNewGame(mapId: String, difficultyLevel: Enum): void

 ## Cross References: Use Case UC1 - Start New Game

 ## Preconditions:
 - The application is running
-- At least one Map has been saved in the system
-- The Player has selected a map to load
+- The Player has selected "New Game" from the main menu
+- The map with the specified mapId exists in the system
+- difficultyLevel is one of the predefined game difficulty settings

 ## Postconditions:
-- A new GameSession object is created
-- The selected Map is loaded into the GameSession
+- The specified map is loaded and initialized
-- Player's starting resources are initialized:
-  - Gold is set to starting value from options
+- Game entities are created according to the map definition:
-  - Hit points are set to starting value from options
+  - Entry and exit points are established
+  - Path network is constructed
+  - Buildable areas are marked
+  - Terrain features are rendered
-- Enemy wave data is initialized according to options:
+- Game state is initialized based on difficultyLevel:
-  - Number of waves
+  - Player's starting resources (gold, lives)
-  - Groups per wave
+  - Enemy wave composition and timing
-  - Enemies per group
-  - Delays between waves, groups, and enemies
+  - Tower costs and upgrade paths
-- Grace period timer (4 seconds) is started
-- Game UI elements are displayed:
+- Game UI is displayed with:
-  - Map with path and tower slots
+  - Game map as the central element
-  - Player resources (gold, hit points)
+  - Resource displays (gold, lives)
+  - Tower selection interface
-  - Wave counter
+  - Wave/progress indicators
-  - Game control buttons (pause, speed toggle)
+  - Game control buttons (pause, speed, quit)
+- Game time begins running (unless auto-paused at start)
+- The first wave countdown is initiated

 ## Notes:
+- Different difficulty levels should modify game parameters without changing map layout
+- Loading large maps may require a progress indicator
+- The system should validate map integrity before starting
+- Player's previous game statistics should be available but not affect the new game
-- The GameSession maintains all state for the current game
+- Game state should be periodically auto-saved for crash recovery
-- Enemy spawn scheduling begins after the grace period expires
-- The GameSession object is returned to allow referencing the current game
+- Real-time performance monitoring may adjust visual effects to maintain frame rate